drush-ops/drush/README.txt

   $ which drush

 5. Optional.
+Help the Drush development team by sending anonymized usage statistics.
+To automatically send usage data, please add the following to a .drushrc.php file:
+   $options['drush_usage_log'] = TRUE;
+   $options['drush_usage_send'] = TRUE;

+Stats are usually logged locally and sent whenever log file exceeds 50Kb.
+Alternatively, one may disable automatic sending and instead use usage-view and usage-send commands to more carefully send data.

+6. Optional.
 See examples/example.bashrc for instructions on how to add some very useful shell aliases that provides even tighter integration between drush and bash.

-6. Optional.
+7. Optional.
 If you didn't source it in Step 5 above, see top of drush.complete.sh file for instructions adding bash completion for drush command to your shell.
 Once configured, completion works for site aliases, command names, shell aliases, global options, and command-specific options.

-7. Optional.
+8. Optional.
 If drush.complete.sh is being sourced (ideally in bash_completion.d), you can use the supplied __drush_ps1() sh function to add your current drush site (set with `drush use @sitename`) to your PS1 prompt like so: